Jewels of James VI and I: Catherine of Bourbon

+A jewelled clock salt

+In September 1583, James gave George Carey, an English ambassador, a salt and clock of gold set with diamonds and rubies.
+Carey bequeathed this item, or £100 as a cash equivalent, to his daughter Elizabeth Berkeley by his 1599 will.
+Thomas Randolph had previously presented a clock described as a "horologe or motion" to James as a gift from Elizabeth I.

 John Maitland and Jean Fleming

 George Keith, 5th Earl Marischal bought a jewel at Elsinore to give to Anne of Denmark at her proxy wedding to James VI.
-When James VI went to Norway and Denmark to meet his bride Anne of Denmark, he made arrangements for gifts of jewellery for the Danish royal family.
+When James VI went to Norway and Denmark in 1589 to meet his bride Anne of Denmark, he made arrangements for gifts of jewellery for the Danish royal family.
 The Chancellor of Scotland, John Maitland of Thirlestane received from the Master of the Wardrobe William Keith of Delny four great table diamonds set in gold and two great table cut rubies to be set in rings for Sophie of Mecklenburg-Güstrow and Christian IV of Denmark and "other princes our allies".
 The rings were probably made in Edinburgh by Thomas Foulis.

 Maitland was the administrator of funds for the royal wedding.
 Maitland's wife Jean Fleming, sometimes known as the "Lady Chancellor" and reputed to be "a wise woman and half chancellor", kept an account of royal money with the goldsmith Thomas Foulis.
 The account is held by the National Library of Scotland.
 She herself was given a ring set with an amethyst, and her account mentions rings given to the French diplomats Jean Hotman and "Monsieur Leill" (Jérôme Groslot).